Hogan Kicks Off Healthcare Heroes Appreciation Week With Visit To UM Baltimore Washington Medical Center

 BALTIMORE (WJZ) — Gov. Larry Hogan launched Healthcare Heroes Appreciation Week by presenting a proclamation thanking frontline workers at the University of Maryland Baltimore Washington Medical Center in Glen Burnie.

-The governor thanked an assembled group of frontline healthcare workers for all the work they’ve put in during the COVID-19 pandemic.READ MORE: J.Crew Factory Joining Shops At Kenilworth, Developer Says
+The governor thanked an assembled group of frontline healthcare workers for all the work they’ve put in during the COVID-19 pandemic.READ MORE: Residents On Edge After Another Downtown Towson Shooting

 “I just came by to, on behalf of all the people of Maryland, express our undying gratitude to all of you, our healthcare heroes who’ve been on the frontlines working so hard day in and day out,” he said.
 “I mean, you always do it, but over the past nearly two years, it’s just been, I know, an incredible struggle.
 But you’ve saved so many lives and kept so many people safe.”